Oliver-Lloyd-MDEF/Oliver-MDEF-Portfolio/docs/Coding Support.md

     object-position: center middle; /* Adjust this property to control the cropping of portrait images */ }
 </style>

+You can paste the accompanying CSS here straight into your css file of your website, that way you just have to use the image container class when placing the images.
+This means to just use the html at the start of this code.

+---

 ## Text (alignment, font size, etc)